bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

     timestamp: Int
 }
 ```
-As you can see, the field `productId` of the `Purchase` type
+As you can see, the `timestamp` has been added to the `Purchase` type.
-has been removed, and `timestamp` has been added.
 The query has also changed.
 The new value of `keyArgument` - `id` - refers
-to the field you will mark
+to the field you will define
-with the `--range-key` option in the next step.
+via `--range-key` in the next step.
-To be able to execute range queries
-that refer to a field of the message's value,
-you must create a new topic
+Thus, you must create a new topic
 with the `--range-key` parameter
 set to that particular value.

 ```shell
 quick topic user-purchases --key string \
  --value schema --schema example.Purchase \
   --range-key userId --range-field timestamp
 ```
-This command links the `id` from the schema
+The above command assigns the `userId` from `Purchase`
-to the concrete field of a particular type
-(`userId` of the type `Purchase` in this case)

-To test this scenario,
+as `--range-key`.

-you can use the following snippet,
+Use the following snippet,
-which sends some records to the newly created topic:
+to send some records to the newly created topic:
 ```shell
  curl --request POST --url "$QUICK_URL/ingest/user-purchases" \
   --header "content-type:application/json" \